Gravitational redshift

+Magnitudes

-To first approximation, gravitational redshift is proportional to the difference in gravitational potential divided by the speed of light squared, $z = \Delta U / c^2$, thus resulting in a very small effect.
-Light escaping from the surface of the Sun was predicted by Einstein in 1911 to be redshifted by roughly 2 ppm or 2 × 10^{−6}.
-Navigational signals from GPS satellites orbiting at 20,000 km altitude are perceived blueshifted by approximately 0.5 ppb or 5 × 10^{−10}, corresponding to a (negligible) increase of less than 1 Hz in the frequency of a 1.5 GHz GPS radio signal (however, the accompanying gravitational time dilation affecting the atomic clock in the satellite is crucially important for accurate navigation).
-On the surface of the Earth the gravitational potential is proportional to height, $\Delta U = g \Delta h$, and the corresponding redshift is roughly 10^{−16} (0.1 parts per quadrillion) per meter of change in elevation and/or altitude.
+To first approximation, gravitational redshift is proportional to the difference in gravitational potential divided by the speed of light squared, $\textstyle z = \frac{\Delta U}{c^2}$, thus resulting in a very small effect.
+Light escaping from the surface of the Sun was predicted by Einstein in 1911 to be redshifted by roughly 2 ppm or 2×10^-6.
+Navigational signals from GPS satellites orbiting at 20,000 km altitude are perceived blueshifted by approximately 0.5 ppb or 5×10^-10, corresponding to a (negligible) increase of less than 1 Hz in the frequency of a 1.5 GHz GPS radio signal (however, the accompanying gravitational time dilation affecting the atomic clock in the satellite is crucially important for accurate navigation).
+On the surface of the Earth the gravitational potential is proportional to height, $\Delta U = g \Delta h$, and the corresponding redshift is roughly ×10^-16 (0.1 ppq) per meter of change in elevation and/or altitude.

 In astronomy, the magnitude of a gravitational redshift is often expressed as the velocity that would create an equivalent shift through the relativistic Doppler effect.
 In such units, the 2 ppm sunlight redshift corresponds to a 633 m/s receding velocity, roughly of the same magnitude as convective motions in the Sun, thus complicating the measurement.
 The GPS satellite gravitational blueshift velocity equivalent is less than 0.2 m/s, which is negligible compared to the actual Doppler shift resulting from its orbital velocity.
-In astronomical objects with strong gravitational fields the redshift can be much greater; for example, light from the surface of a white dwarf is gravitationally redshifted on average by around (50 km/s)/c (around 170 ppm).
+In astronomical objects with strong gravitational fields the redshift can be much greater; for example, light from the surface of a white dwarf is gravitationally redshifted on average by around 50 c (around 170 ppm).

-Observing the gravitational redshift in the Solar System is one of the classical tests of general relativity.
-Measuring the gravitational redshift to high precision with atomic clocks can serve as a test of Lorentz symmetry and guide searches for dark matter.